SubhadityaMukherjee/AI-knowledge-base/docs/Misyak et al 2010.md

 ---

 # Misyak Et Al 2010
-- Does the ability to learn statistical [non-adjacent dependencies](Non-adjacent%20dependencies.md) correlate with the ability to process [non-adjacent dependencies](Non-adjacent%20dependencies.md) in language?
+- Does the ability to learn statistical [[Non-adjacent dependencies|non-adjacent dependencies]] correlate with the ability to process [[Non-adjacent dependencies|non-adjacent dependencies]] in language?
 - Can we model non-adjacent dependency learning with simple SRNs?
 - allows us to see the continuous timecourse of statistical processing
 - Uses both linguistic stimulus tokens and auditory cues